About Mountain Utilities and its website

 They all work under Windows 2000 and later (e.g. XP, Vista, 7, 8 and 10).

-However, registered users can do much more:
+However, as a registered user you can do much more:

-- start forum topics
+- start forum topics and post comments

 - subscribe to individual forums (i.e. automatically receive all individual posts or daily digests)